 The amount of photosynthesis taking place in pastures is directly linked to the amount of growth.
 This is especially true when there is a large amount of leaf surface area.
 Large leaf area equals greater photosynthesis, which results in greater growth.
 The key in this process is that the initial growth of a plant after grazing uses energy, nutrients and carbohydrates from the roots, as there is no leaf surface area for photosynthesis to take place.
 That means that for the initial period of growth after grazing, there is not actually a transfer of carbohydrates into the soil, it is actually opposite.
 This is the reason why grazing pastures at the correct leaf stage is so important.
 Pasture grass must be left for a sufficient period of time between grazing to ensure that more carbohydrates (carbon) are transferred to the soil through photosynthesis, than were transferred from the root during the initial growth phase.

 Farm management practices should be geared towards facilitating this process of transferring carbon from the atmosphere to the soil.
-One of the most important mechanisms to doing this is good grazing management, but this will be covered in a following blog.
+One of the most important mechanisms to doing this is good grazing management, which you can read about in this blog: Grazing management: The key to sustainable pasture-based farming.

 - Kuzyakov Y & Domanski G. 2000.
 Carbon input by plants into the soil.
 Review.
 Journal of Plant Nutrition and Soil Science 163(4):421-431.